kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 My controller interacts with multiple clusters and needs to disambiguate between them to process its business logic.

-_For example, [CAPN's virtualcluster project](https://github.com/kubernetes-sigs/cluster-api-provider-nested) is implementing a multi-tenant scheduler that schedules tenant namespaces only in certain parent super clusters, and a separate syncer running in each parent super cluster controller needs to compare the name of the parent super cluster to determine whether the namespace should be synced. ([ref](https://github.com/kubernetes/enhancements/issues/2149#issuecomment-768486457))._
+_For example, [CAPN's virtualcluster project](https://github.com/kubernetes-sigs/cluster-api-provider-nested) is implementing a multi-tenant scheduler that schedules tenant namespaces only in certain parent clusters, and a separate syncer running in each parent cluster controller needs to compare the name of the parent cluster to determine whether the namespace should be synced. ([ref](https://github.com/kubernetes/enhancements/issues/2149#issuecomment-768486457))._

 ### `ClusterClaim` CRD